Which type of reaction involves the breaking of a carbon-carbon d... | Channels for Pearson+

 Multiple Choice

-Which type of reaction involves the breaking of a carbon-carbon double bond and the addition of atoms to the carbon atoms?
+Which type of reaction involves the breaking of a carbon-carbon double bond to form two new single bonds?

 A